INPVLSA/df-world/README.md

 - **Sites** — Explore fortresses, towns, caves, and other locations with their structures
 - **Artifacts** — Discover named items with their creators, materials, and current holders
 - **Events** — View the history of your world year by year
+- **Interactive Map** — Terrain map with biomes, evilness variants, and mountain heights based on peak data.
+Pan, zoom (toward cursor), and click sites/peaks to navigate
 - **Interactive References** — Click on any figure, site, artifact, or entity name to open a detailed popup with nested navigation
 - **Dashboard** — See world statistics at a glance, manage multiple worlds